 Ninjutsu IBDA Curriculum

 Everyone who is affiliated with us will have studied this material or has proven to Shihan Van Donk that they indeed know the material presented in our courses.
 There is no exception and there will be no exception.
 We believe in our standard and recommend that all teachers do the same.
 We believe that the future of Ninjutsu will depend on this.
 Ranks just given without meaning or the student knowing what they have learned for the rank they where given is in our opinion unfair to the student.
 We prefer the University approach.
 You can learn anything you want in any order you want with us.
 Do what you love and the rank will come as you learn and can demonstrate the required material as outlined very clearly in our Kyu and Dan ranking curriculum.
-All of our ranks have always been and always will come through Soke Hatsumi in Japan.
+All of our ranks are issued in Ninpo taijutsu as we study the ancient arts of Takamatsu-den as well as the more modern Budo Taijutsu.
 And that is a rank you can be sure will be recognized worldwide.
 Below is a short overview of what you learn at each level.

 Ninpo Taijutsu Training